What is endometriosis: causes to recognise

 · GABA and glycine receptors – relax pelvic muscles and reduce spasms;

-· Estrogen receptors and calcium channels – rebalance the hormonal response and reduce painful contraction.
+· Estrogenic receptors and calcium channels – rebalance hormonal response and reduce painful contractions.

-➤ Intimately You – Discover our CBD oil for intimate wellness, containing only isolated CBD (2250mg) and organic sesame oil, with ultra-controlled percentages and zero traces of THC.
+➤ Intimately You – discover our CBD Oil for intimate wellness which contains only isolated CBD (2250mg) and organic sesame oil, with ultra-controlled percentages and zero traces of THC.
 Contact us now for more information.

-CBD suppositories for endometriosis: their role in pelvic pain
+CBD ovules for endometriosis: their role in pelvic pain

-Vaginal suppositories with CBD isolate represent one of the most effective and natural solutions for deep pelvic pain.
-They act locally , penetrating the mucous membranes and reaching receptors in the urogenital area.
+Vaginal ovules with isolated CBD are one of the most effective and natural solutions for deep pelvic pain.
+They act locally, penetrating the mucous membranes and reaching the receptors present in the urogenital area.

 The main benefits are: